 It is often said that something is simple and the best.
 And it is so.
 The HTC One E8 runs on the Android 4.4.2 KitKat operating system which is coated with a Sense 6 user interface, which is, at least in my opinion, the best interface you can find.
 At the same time, it is complex, with many options, but also easy to use, which is the most important thing in the end.
 The core of the interface is BlinkFeed, which continues to collect the most important information and place it on the home screen.

 HTC One E8 specification and performance

 Durable batteries are identical to the One M8.
-The battery has the same capacity, but it is interesting that the official data give preference to this model over the original, but in practice the phone will serve you the same as if you had a One M8.
+The battery has the same capacity, but it is interesting that the official data give preference to this model over the original, but in practice, the phone will serve you the same as if you had One M8.